 Also, LAFCO and the Seaside County Sanitation District (SCSD) noted the SCSD had previously annexed all of Del Rey Oaks into its service area for wastewater collection service.
-Per the Cortese-Know-Hertzberg Local Government Reorganization Act of 2000 (as amended, Government Code Section 56668 d.), only one agency may provide municipal services (in this case, wastewater collection) within a given service area.
-The City of Del Rey Oaks also submitted a comment stating the City's position that former Fort Ord areas of Del Rey Oaks should be served by the SCSD based upon previous decisions between the City and the City of Seaside and the SCSD.
-Per the citation above, this area is no longer included in the current proposal but is included in a Future Study Area (See Figure 2).
-The designation allows for the jurisdictions and Districts to either maintain the current service boundaries, or in the future meet to agree upon a revised boundary for one or both.
-Further, SCSD submitted a letter expressing their interest in providing wastewater service to all of the development parcels south of Eucalyptus Road in the Ord Community.
-This area is also included in the Future Study Area.
+The Cortese-Know-Hertzberg Local Government Reorganization Act of 2000 (as amended, Government Code Section 56668 d.), discourages (but does not prohibit) more than one agency to provide municipal services (in this case, wastewater collection) within a given service area.
+If overlapping services providers are supported, a logical rationale as to why creating such an overlap would be in the public interest, must be provided.
+The City of Del Rey Oaks also submitted a comment on the 2011 proposal stating the City's position that former Fort Ord areas of Del Rey Oaks should be served by the SCSD based upon previous decisions between the City and the City of Seaside and the SCSD.
+Per the citation above, this area is no longer included in the current proposal but is included in a Future Study Area (see Figure 2).
+For the City of Del Rey Oaks, the designation allows for the jurisdictions and Districts to maintain the current service boundaries, or in the future agree upon a revised boundary for one or both, or other provision to provide future water service by MCWD within the SCSD service area boundary consistent with LAFCO policies.
+In addition to the areas currently within SCSD service area, SCSD submitted a letter expressing their interest in providing wastewater service to all of the development parcels south of Eucalyptus Road in the Ord Community11.
+This area is also included in the Future Study Area (see areas within the City of Seaside on Figure 2).
+Please note, SCSD has expressed interest in annexing Ord Community areas that are within the City of Seaside for wastewater service only.
+This topic is addressed in Section 4.10 Land Use and Planning and Section 4.18, Utilities and Service Systems.